Cosmetic surgery patients given greater legal protection

-The General Medical Council is introducing new rules designed to offer greater protection to patients undergoing cosmetic procedures in this country.
+The General Medical Council has introduced new rules designed to offer greater protection to patients undergoing cosmetic procedures in England and Wales.

-The rules, which come into force in June and apply to both private clinics and the NHS, are aimed at ensuring patients are not rushed or pressured into having cosmetic surgery.
+The GMC rules apply to both private clinics and the NHS, are aimed at ensuring patients are not rushed or pressured into having cosmetic surgery.

 Marketing promotions such as two-for-one offers are to be banned and any doctors found to be in breach of the rules will face being struck off the medical register.

-This initiative has been implemented in response to a review of the cosmetic surgery industry some years ago which concluded that there were inadequate safeguards for patients receiving cosmetic treatment.
+This initiative has been implemented in response to a review of the cosmetic surgery industry some years ago which concluded that there were inadequate safeguards for cosmetic surgery patients.

 Particular concern was expressed about patients undergoing non-surgical cosmetic procedures, such as dermal fillers, who have the benefit of only very basic consumer protection.